YoeDistro/yoe-distro/README.md

    sure you are building exactly what was checked in, because it locks every submodule down to a specific version, which is generally what you want for a production build system, where the build must be absolutely repeatable.
-1. generate a modern Linux root filesystem.
+1. modern: generate a modern Linux root filesystem using the latest technologies
-1. uses systemd
-1. track development of layers (we want the latest bits)
-1. support a range of common development platforms and SOCs
+1. broad platform support: support a range of common development platforms, system on chips (SoC), and system on modules (SOM)
+1. extendable: simple to modify and add your own custom software to the system

 ## Tested Machines